Finmeccanica seen picking insider to bridge power gap

 Analysts said another downgrade to junk could impact the group's ability to receive pre-payments from customers and harm its competitiveness outside Italy.

-On Wednesday Silvio Berlusconi, head of the centre-right's leading party, said the arrest of Orsi would have very bad consequences for the Italian economy.
+On Wednesday Silvio Berlusconi, head of the center-right's leading party, said the arrest of Orsi would have very bad consequences for the Italian economy.

 "Finmeccanica acts just like the rest of its international competitors, with the difference that magistrates elsewhere do no react the same as in Italy," he said in a TV interview.